AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/msm/creating-live-copies.md

 ![Resume button](../assets/resume.png)

 When selected, the dialog box is shown.
-You can select a synchronization, if required, then confirm the action.
+You can select a synchronization, if necessary, then confirm the action.

 #### Resume a Live Copy Page from the Live Copy Overview {#resume-a-live-copy-page-from-the-live-copy-overview}